Copied to Clipboard

 Where: Asianfresh Food Market, 142 N. 10th Street, Philadelphia, PA

-Spanning a number of cultures and cuisines, Chung May Food Market offers Japanese snacks, Thai ice pops, a wide variety of tea, noodles, produce, candy, sauces and beyond.
+Spanning a number of cultures and cuisines, Chung May Food Market offers Japanese snacks, Thai ice pops, a wide variety of teas, noodles, produce, candy, sauces and beyond.
+In other words, the selection is vast, offering a seemingly endless array of items.

 Where: Chung May Food Market, 1017 Race Street, Philadelphia, PA

 Ebisu Japanese Life Store was founded in Osaka, Japan, in October 2013 and opened its doors in Philadelphia 10 years later.
-This store has shelves with a wide range of Japanese products, including snacks, drinks, beauty products, household items, kitchenware and even an action figure dispenser.
-It also shares a space with Mochinut, a popular dessert chain.
+The store carries a wide range of Japanese products, including snacks, drinks, beauty products, household items, kitchenware and even an action-figure dispenser.

 Where: Ebisu Japanese Life Store, 1023 Arch Street, Philadelphia, PA